-Please browse our mostly frequently asked questions about our work, fishing, diving, and more on this page.
-If you have a question for us that is not answered here, please reach out by contacting us.
+Please browse this page for our mostly frequently asked questions about our work and what we can respond to, fishing, diving, and more.
+If you have a question for us that is not answered here, contact us.

 What is the Nature Foundation?

 The Nature Foundation is a non-profit, non-governmental organization that assists the government of Sint Maarten (the “Dutch Side”) in all issues related to the management of the environment and its preservation.
 As the scientific and management authority of St. Maarten, the Nature Foundation is active in research, surveying, monitoring, enforcement, education, and law.
 Learn more.

 What types of issues do we respond to?